Eschatocol: Contents

-In notarial writings, the eschatocol is specifically a long form of notarial authentication, i. e. the notarization proper, and takes the form of the final clause of acts in public form or of the certificate at the end of acts in private form, typically to certify the document for use in foreign states.
+In notarial writings, the eschatocol is specifically a long form of notarial authentication, i.e., the notarization proper, and takes the form of the final clause of acts in public form or of the certificate at the end of acts in private form, typically to certify the document for use in foreign states.
 The words of an eschatocol are very formulaic and vary depending on the nature of the notarial act.
-At least in English, much of what was previously several sentences is condensed into one.
+At least in English, much of what was previously several sentences is often condensed into one.

 Examples

 For acts in public form, typical eschatocols read as follows: